 Student Representatives Council Chair

-Ann Forsyth is currently Professor of Urban Planning and Director of the Master in Urban Planning degree program at Harvard GSD.
-Forsyth received her master’s degree in urban planning from the University of California, Los Angeles, and her PhD in city and regional planning from Cornell University.
-An APA member for more than three decades, Forsyth has been a faculty member of several universities, and has also worked in the private sector as a planning consultant.
+Ann Forsyth is currently the professor of urban planning and director of the Master in Urban Planning degree program at Harvard GSD.
+Forsyth received her master's degree in urban planning from the University of California, Los Angeles, and her PhD in city and regional planning from Cornell University.
+An APA member for more than three decades, Forsyth has been a faculty member of several universities and has also worked in the private sector as a planning consultant.
 Several editorial roles, including service on six journal editorial boards, have prepared Forsyth for the editorship of JAPA, the Journal of the American Planning Association.